The detection of high X-ray polarization from an accretion disc corona source and its modelling via Monte Carlo radiation transfer simulation: Modeling of polarization

 Fig.\ref{fig:wind_pol} shows the inclination dependence of the energy-integrated PD including the wind scattering component on each of the boundary layer and its reflected emission (magenta) and the disc (orange).
-Compared to the lower panel of Fig.\ref{fig:PD_NS_DISK}, the boundary layer PD increases by 1\% where the source is seen directly as the additional scattering in the wind gives polarization in the same direction as reflection of the boundary layer from the disc.
-Conversely, the PD of the disc decreases by $\sim 1$\% as the intrinsic disc emission is polarized orthoganlly to the scattered flux.
-For both disc and boundary layer plus its reflection, there is a marked jump in polarization where the outer disc completely obscures the central soure, so that the emission is dominated by scattering in the wind.
+Compared to the lower panel of Fig.\ref{fig:PD_NS_disc}, the boundary layer PD increases by 1-2\% where the source is seen directly as the additional scattering in the wind gives polarization in the same direction as the reflection of the boundary layer from the disc.
+Conversely, the PD of the disc decreases by $\sim 1-2$\% as the intrinsic disc emission is polarized orthoganlly to the scattered flux.
+This small change of polarization is consistent with the previous simulation \citep{Tomaru2024} at $i<80$, where the vertical disc blocks the entire direct source emission.
+At the highest inclinations, $i>80^\circ$ ( $\cos i <0.17$), the direct photons from the inner region are completely blocked by the outer disc, so that the observed emission is dominated by scattering in the wind and the PD rises sharply, as the wind scattered photons have high polarization perpendicular to the disc.